 The iOS is extremely easy to use.
 However, it requires a special kind of care to keep it clean and work fast.
 The Knowledge and understanding of what iPhone Other data is will let you reduce the “Other” content and prevent the iPhone memory getting full.

-Try a free application Phone Cleaner, which allows you to free up memory on iPhone in minutes.
+Get a free application Phone Cleaner for Media Files, which allows you to free up storage on iPhone in minutes.